6 Sneaky Lessons on How Not To ‘FAIL’ in Blogging.

 When I first started blogging, I read a number of tips and advice from the successful blogger.
 Most of these posts gave a similar advice- Use catchy headlines, write in-depth articles, focus on SEO, build your email list etc.

-In this post, I’m going to give you 6 lessons about how now to fail in blogging, which will genuinely help you in your blogging career.
+In this post, I’m going to discuss 6 sneaky lessons on how now to fail in blogging, which will distinctively help you to become successful in your blogging career.

-6 Lessons about how not to FAIL in blogging
+6 Sneaky Lessons on how not to FAIL in blogging

 1. Be transparent

 Your readers would love to know more about you.
 If you want to build a trust among your readers, you need to be transparent with them.
-Your blog should clearly mention who are your, your visions, how can your viewer contact you etc.
+Your blog should clearly mention who are you, your visions, how your readers can contact you etc.

-Most of the people are not open to trusting ‘strangers’.
+Most of the people are not-so-open to trust ‘strangers’.
+And why should they?
 If you do not want to ‘fail’ in blogging, then become a friend, mentor, advisor, influencer or a ‘go-to’ person for your readers.

 2. Research before you post

 It’s okay to share your knowledge with your readers.
-However, you should also give ‘full’ and ‘correct’ information to them.
+However, you should also give ‘correct’ and complete information to them.

-If reading your blog only solves ‘half’ of their problem and they need to refer other blogs, then it’s very much likely that your readers will soon forget the half-help that you provided.
+If your blog solves only ‘half’ of their problem and afterward they need to refer other blogs, then it’s very much likely that your readers will soon forget the half-help that you provided.